Painful tropical virus could become established in UK as temperatures rise

 In August, British travellers were urged to take precautions against mosquito bites during a rise in people returning to the UK with the virus.

-Warmer weather creates better conditions for the mosquito to thrive and increases the rate at which the virus replicates and is transmitted.
+Warmer weather creates better conditions for mosquitos to thrive and increases the rate at which the virus replicates and is transmitted.

 There is currently a low risk of the virus in south-east England over the summer months.
 However, researchers warned that rising temperatures will increase the odds of the tiger mosquito establishing in the UK, as has happened elsewhere in Europe.